De libero arbitrio (Lorenzo Valla): Valla's dialogue on free will

 As mentioned, Valla wrote his dialogue on free will (de libero arbitrio) with the intent of proving that the ideas of predetermination and free will could co-exist within the Catholic Church.
 Lorenzo Valla argued, not only in his dialogue on free will, that free will was essential to the make up of human morality.
-This is belief is central to his theologies, and is one of the main reasons for his strong attempts to defend the concept.
+This belief is central to his theologies, and is one of the main reasons for his strong attempts to defend the concept.

 Valla chronicles a fictional dialogue between two protagonists and through their conversation, expresses his own ideas on the issue.
 The first of the two main characters is Antonio Glarea, an educated man who Valla identifies as being from San Lorenzo.
 The second is a man named Lorenzo, and it is safe to assume that Lorenzo's comments throughout the dialogue are meant to represent those of Lorenzo Valla.
 The two engage in an intensely theoretical debate.
 Eventually, Valla's conclusions become evident to the reader.
 Many critics argue that although Valla argues his points passionately, many of his conclusions are inconclusive.

 After a brief introduction by Valla, in which he outlines his reasons for writing the piece, he begins the dialogue with a statement by Antonio.
 The general point of Antonio's first statement is to express his utter confusion in regards to grasping the concept of free will.
 Antonio's initial comments are not as forceful as they become later in the dialogue.
 At this point in the work Antonio is simply expressing his frustrations with his inability to understand free will as the Church defines it.